Erickramirez/RoboND-Kinematics/README.md

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.
-Inverse kinematics consist to transform, in this case,  the position of the object (cartesian space -xyz axis) and to have to determin the joint space (the robot's joins), also in this case we can get more than one solution.  (i.e., position and orientation) into  angles.
+Inverse kinematics consist to transform, in this case,  the position of the object (cartesian space -xyz axis) and to have to determinate the joint space (the robot's joins), also in this case we can get more than one solution.  (i.e., position and orientation) into  angles.
 In other words, from the cartesian space into joint space:
 ![Alt text](/misc_images/forward-kinematics-01.png)

 In this case we have 6 revolute joins,  such a design is called a spherical wrist and the common point of intersection is called the wrist center.
 The advantage of such a design is that it kinematically decouples the position and orientation of the end effector.
 Mathematically, this means that instead of solving twelve nonlinear equations simultaneously (one equation for each term in the first three rows of the overall homogeneous transform matrix), it is now possible to independently solve two simpler problems: **first, the Cartesian coordinates of the wrist center**, and then **the composition of rotations to orient the end effector**.
 Physically speaking, a six degree of freedom serial manipulator with a spherical wrist would use the first three joints to control the position of the wrist center while the last three joints would orient the end effector as needed.